-Use Duo Mobile to scan the application's barcode shown on your screen.
+Use Duo Mobile to scan the application's QR code shown on your screen.

 Finally, tap the indicator next to the account name in Duo Mobile to generate a passcode which expires in 30 seconds.
 Type the passcode (without a space) into the application's verification prompt on your computer to verify that the passcode generator is working properly.
 Then click "Next" or "Finish" or whatever link completes authenticator app registration.

-You're done!
 Now you'll use the Duo Mobile app to generate a new passcode if you're asked for one when you log into your account.
-If you need to use the passcode from Duo Mobile in another mobile app simply tap the passcode to copy the currently shown code and paste it into the other app.
+If you need to use the passcode shown in Duo Mobile in another mobile app tap Copy and paste it into the other app.

 Please note: because we use the most secure storage methods on your device, if you wipe data from your device, or upgrade your device, you will need to recover your third-party accounts from a previous backup with Duo Restore, or reprovision your accounts.
 It is not possible to export third-party accounts from Duo Mobile, nor can Duo Support help recover accounts in Duo Mobile without a backup.

 We strongly recommend setting up backup or recovery access to your third-party accounts if the application provides it, e.g., a phone number or backup code, in case there is an issue restoring from Duo Mobile's third-party account backup (like if you forget your recovery password).
 Duo Support doesn't have any access to your accounts to restore them for you, and can't change any settings on the third-party account to let you log in without a passcode.